• Home

 From S$ 651.65 S$ 690.00

-For a family of four, the price difference between 3 and 4 nights is roughly US$300–500 depending on stateroom category.
-In my opinion, that extra night adds significant value to the overall experience.
+For a family of four, the price gap between 3 and 4 nights is roughly US$300–500 depending on stateroom category.
+Our team's view: the extra night adds disproportionate value because you stop racing through the ship and start enjoying it.

 What's Included in Your Disney Adventure Cruise Fare